 There are support groups and meetings where you can meet people who can give you advice and encourage you in treatment and throughout recovery.
 In treatment, you will learn how to cope with problems without using drugs or alcohol.
 Meeting people in support groups can lead to new, sober friendships and are people you can call on when you are faced with challenges.

 If you or a loved one is suffering from addiction, get help today.
 Addiction is isolating but you are not alone.
-At Serenity Springs Recovery Center, we offer a 2:1 client-to-staff ratio, which means you will have more access to your counselor and a closer relationship with your counselor for more personalized care.
+At Cypress Lakes Lodge Addiction Recovery Center, we offer a 2:1 client-to-staff ratio, which means you will have more access to your counselor and a closer relationship with your counselor for more personalized care.
 Do not wait to get help.